 When solar panels produce electricity and no one uses it, this power is transferred to the shared energy grid.
 For every kWh of electricity that your solar panels export, your energy distributor will rebate a few cents off your electricity bill.

 The minimum flat-rate feed-in tariff in regional Queensland is 9.369c/kWh, while South-East Queenslanders (on the Energex network in the Brisbane area) receive a voluntary FiT that’s usually around 10c/kWh.
 Some retailers may offer even higher FiTs – AGL and Click Energy both have solar deals with FiTs of 20c/kWh and 16c/kWh respectively.
-The Queensland government in 2018 announced it would be introducing an voluntary opt in time-varying feed-in tariff to regional Queensland.
-Customers on time-varying tariffs receive a different price for their solar output depending on the time of day.
+The Queensland government in 2018 announced it would be introducing a voluntary opt-in time-varying feed-in tariff to regional Queensland.
+Solar customers on time-varying tariffs receive a different price for their solar output depending on the time of day.
 During “peak” hours between 3pm and 7pm, customers are paid 13.606 cents per kWh of electricity produced by their solar panels.
 All other times are considered “off-peak” and customers are paid 7.358 cents per kWh of solar.

 List of Queensland Solar Deals